bencline1/Allpix_GaAs/doc/usermanual/objects.md

 of non-linear particle trajectories due to multiple scattering is up to module.
 In addition, it provides a member function to retrieve the reference point at the sensor center plane in local coordinates for convenience.
-The MCParticle also stores an identifier of the particle type, using the PDG particle codes[^24], as well as the time it has first been observed in the respective sensor.
-The MCParticle additionally stores a parent MCParticle object, if available.
-The lack of a parent doesn’t guarantee that this MCParticle originates from a primary particle, but only means that no parent on the given detector exists.
-Also, the MCParticle stores a reference to the MCTrack it is associated with.
+The `MCParticle` also stores an identifier of the particle type, using the PDG particle codes[^24], as well as the time it has first been observed in the respective sensor.
+The `MCParticle` additionally stores a parent `MCParticle` object, if available.
+The lack of a parent doesn't guarantee that this `MCParticle` originates from a primary particle, but only means that no parent on the given detector exists.
+Also, the `MCParticle` stores a reference to the `MCTrack` it is associated with.

+`MCParticles` provide local and global coordinates in space for both the entry and the exit of the particle in the sensor volume, as well as local and global time information.
+The global spatial coordinates are calculated with respect to the global reference frame defined in Section [Coordinate System](coordinate-system.md), the global time is counted from the beginning of the event.
+Local spatial coordinates are determined by the respective detector, the local time measurement references the entry point of the *first* `MCParticle` of the event into the detector.

 ##### DepositedCharge

 The set of charge carriers deposited by an ionizing particle crossing the active material of the sensor.
-The object stores the position in the sensor together with the total number of deposited charges in elementary charge units.
+The object stores the **local** position in the sensor together with the total number of deposited charges in elementary charge units.
 In addition, the time (in *ns* as the internal framework unit) of the deposition after the start of the event and the type of